boomanaiden154/gsoc2022-notes/june/19/chromium-for-corpus.md

 ```
 Then you can create a folder for the chromium source and begin the
 cloning process:

+**NOTE**: Running this fetch operation for the chromium source code
+with certain versions of git seems to fail on some of the third party
+dependencies (specifically angle from what I've noticed).
+This specifically
+occurs with the version of git that Ubuntu 20.04/the chromium code base
+as of 6/25/2022.
+Upgrading to the latest git seems to solve this issue.
+Downgrading to Ubuntu 18.04 should probably work as well as this is the
+primary development platform for Chromium, but going down an operating
+system version is of course not ideal/reccomended.

 ```bash
 mkdir /chromium
 cd /chromium